capitalpb/advent_of_code_2022/README.md

 the correct answer.
 Silly me.
 Gotta love spending a few hours on a silly little slip-up.
 That's coding I guess.

 I don't know that I necessarily love the code here, but again, I am excited to come back through at the end and look into tidier solutions.
 I should stop adding this comment every day now that I just know it's going to happen.

+## Day 8
+Not the most elegant code I've ever written, but it was simple and gets the job done.
+Not much to say about this one.
+A nice simple break after day 7 though that's for sure.